Consensys/doc.goquorum/docs/tutorials/private-network/create-ibft-network.md

             └── nodekey.pub
 ```

-Move all the keys into the `artifacts` folder directly, for ease of use in the next steps
+Move all the keys into the `artifacts` folder directly, for ease of use in the next steps:

 ```bash
 cd IBFT-Network